MaCFP/macfp-db/Fire_Growth/NIST_Parallel_Panel/Documentation/README.md

 ## NIST Parallel Panel
-##### Disclaimers
+#### Disclaimers
-The test description and measurement data presented here should be considered as preliminary/draft results, for the purposes of initial fire model setup for the MaCFP Working Group; however, this summary has been analyzed by subject matter experts within the research team and is believed to be scientifically sound and consistent with the integrity expected of NIST research.
+The test description and measurement data presented here should be considered as preliminary results, for the purposes of initial fire model setup for the MaCFP Working Group; however, this summary has been analyzed by subject matter experts within the research team and is believed to be scientifically sound and consistent with the integrity expected of NIST research.
 A NIST Technical Note [1], currently in preparation, will be published shortly along with final experimental results and analysis.

 Note: The identification of any commercial product or trade name does not imply endorsement or recommendation by NIST (or any other contributing institution).